-The master's prepares students to become the next generation of biodefense and biosecurity professionals and scholars.
+The Master of Science in Biodefense prepares students to become the next generation of biodefense and biosecurity professionals and scholars.
 This program provides students with a foundation in microbiology and biotechnology combined with a broader security and organizational context.

-Please see the Graduate Admissions for information on graduate admission to George Mason University.
-Specific information on application requirements and deadlines for the Biodefense master's program may be found on the Schar admissions web site.
+Please see Graduate Admissions for information on graduate admission to George Mason University.
+Specific information on application requirements and deadlines for the Biodefense master's program may be found on the Schar admissions website.

 Completed applications for fall and spring semesters are reviewed on a rolling basis, with late applications considered on a space-available basis.
 Students may be admitted for nondegree study and apply a limited number of credits toward the master's degree should they choose to apply to the degree program later, in accordance AP.6.4.1 Change from Nondegree Status.